qemu/qemu/docs/system/i386/xen.rst

 channel (Xen PV interrupt) delivery.
 This allows guests which expect to be run under Xen to be hosted in QEMU under Linux/KVM instead.

+Using the split irqchip is mandatory for Xen support.

 Setup
 -----